mat-docs/mtap-docs/README.md

 - InfluxDB – a popular open source time-series database – is integrated to provide a high-level query language and powerful search and aggregation capabilities.
 This product is a good complement to the core session storage capabilities provided by SQL Race, with broad community support in tools like Grafana – for dashboarding.

-- A web services query layer provides a common interface across InfluxDB and SQL Race: ideal for ad-hoc tooling and visualization.
+- A web services query layer provides a common interface across InfluxDB: ideal for ad-hoc tooling and visualization.
 These capabilities work together to create an integrated experience: ATLAS Advanced Streams carries data from the ECU, models and other racing applications, and the Telemetry Analytics API includes a service to feed this data live into InfluxDB for search and dashboarding.

 ### Table of Contents